-Cummins's shares were split on a 2:1 basis on 2 January 2008.
-So if you had owned 1 share the day before before the split, the next day you'd have owned 2 shares.
+Cummins's shares were split on a 2:1 basis on 3 January 2008.
+So if you had owned 1 share the day before the split, the next day you would own 2 shares.
 This wouldn't directly have changed the overall worth of your Cummins shares – just the quantity.
 However, indirectly, the new 50% lower share price could have impacted the market appetite for Cummins shares which in turn could have impacted Cummins's share price.

 Cummins share price volatility

-Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE average) beta is 1, while Cummins's is 1.0783.
-This would suggest that Cummins's shares are a little bit more volatile than the average for this exchange and represent, relatively-speaking, a slightly higher risk (but potentially also market-beating returns).
+Beta measures a share's volatility in relation to the market.
+The market (NYSE average) beta is 1, while Cummins's is 1.0195.
+This would suggest that Cummins's shares are a little bit more volatile than the average for this exchange and represent, relatively speaking, a slightly higher risk (but potentially also market-beating returns).

 Frequently asked questions